sapienza logo

 All team members will work with linguistic lyric traditions in connection to the French lyric corpus and its music.
 A background in Romance philology, medieval literary studies, or medieval musicology is expected, and first-hand experience in Digital Humanities and a predisposition to acquire advanced skills in this domain are highly valued.

-The team will work on a daily basis in a dedicated lab space.
-Long periods will be allowed for independent work outside the lab during designated off-term periods, and visiting periods abroad are encouraged.
-However, remote work is not possible, and team members will be required to be based in Rome for the duration of their appointment.
+The project and team will be based in Sapienza University of Rome.
+The team will work on a daily basis in a dedicated lab space located in the Lettere e Filosofia building (main campus).
+Periods will be allowed for independent work outside the lab during designated off-term periods, and secondments at institutions abroad are encouraged.
+However, given the collaborative nature of the project, remote work will not be possible.

 The official language of the lab will be English: international candidates are welcome and encouraged to apply.
 In order to allow for optimal integration into the Italian academic environment, the project will foster and fund Italian language learning for non-native speakers.